urgdog/urg.systems/thonks/new-home.md

 everyone acts like they are helping.
 Very un-shaman-like behavior, but, such is capitalism.

-Luckily, Urg has compiled a list of things to teach goblins on their first time (or maybe not even first time! it's ok to forget!) things to make sure their temple stays nice and not stupid.
+Luckily, Urg has compiled a list of things to teach on their first time (or maybe not even first time! it's ok to forget!) things to make sure their temple stays nice and not stupid.